 Coarse level 0.
-Compute $P{12}^0$ from $C{12}^0$ , using spectral ICP.
+We use the standard approach to compute P{12}^0 from C{12}^0 , using ICP in the spectral domain.

 Level l+1.
 Our assumption is that corresponding points at level l+1 should be close to subdivided corresponding points from level l.
-Therefore, when optimizing for a permutation $P{12}^{l+1}$ using nearest neighbors search, we only consider matching candidates that correspond to the top r nearest neighbor matches from level l, see Figure 9.
-Namely, we consider candidates that have non-zero entries in the corresponding r columns of $S_2^l$ .
+Therefore, when optimizing for a permutation P{12}^{l+1} using nearest neighbors search, we only consider matching candidates that correspond to the top r nearest neighbor matches from level l, see Figure 4.2.
+Namely, we consider candidates that have non-zero entries in the corresponding r columns of S_2^l .
 This considerably narrows down the search space, and reduces the computation time by orders of magnitude.

 Refinement beyond the finest level.
-As the goal is to match between subdivision surfaces, we allow the matched points on $\mathcal{M}2$ to be arbitrary points on the subdivision surface, and not necessarily vertices of the finest level $\mathcal{V}2^f$ .
-This is achieved by subdividing the spectral embedding of $\mathcal{M}2$ and optimizing for a permutation P:
+As the goal is to match between subdivision surfaces, we allow the matched points on \mathcal{M}2 to be arbitrary points on the subdivision surface, and not necessarily vertices of the finest level \mathcal{V}2^f .
+This is achieved by optimizing for a permutation P as follows: